How to communicate user research results rapidly and effectively

 Sharing some interesting results part-way through with regular updates will keep the momentum flowing, but saving the bulk of your research findings until further down the line is wise.
 You don’t want your stakeholders to get ahead of themselves and draw conclusions too soon.

-As part of our ongoing series where we ask a variety of industry experts their advice on overcoming the biggest user testing challenges, we asked the following senior research leaders for their recommendations on how to share results with stakeholders quickly and effectively, while scaling the value of your research.
+As part of our ongoing series where we ask a variety of industry experts their advice on overcoming the biggest user research challenges, we asked the following senior research leaders for their recommendations on how to share results with stakeholders quickly and effectively, while scaling the value of your research.

 Paige Nuzzolillo, Sr. UX Researcher, Delta Dental of Washington